 Account Types: One Is Enough

 Currently, Trade Republic only offers one regular equity account type.
-This means that you can trade every asset from a single account, which is much less confusing than other brokers, which require separate account types per product.
-Trade Republic lets you trade all from a single account.
+This will have to do for both long-term and short-term investments.
+This means that you can trade every asset, from stocks to REITs, from a single account, which is much less confusing than other brokers, which require separate account types per product.

 Trade Republic charges a €1 fee for every trade, regardless of the trade volume.
 This bodes well if you're making large trades of tens of thousands of euros, but in reality, most Trade Republic traders are individuals making small, frequent trades, so this can add up.
 If you open and close just one trade per week, for example, that would be €2 x 52 weeks = €104 per year.